Enabling Access

 You can make a difference

-Your gift will help applicants believe that Trinity Hall is for them by spreading the message in schools of what coming to Cambridge really feels like, raising aspirations and de-bunking misconceptions.
-Funding will help remove financial barriers.
+Your gift will help applicants believe that Trinity Hall is for them by building confidence and knowledge in what makes a strong application to Cambridge.

-Together we can ensure the next generation of great thinkers, leaders, creators, entrepreneurs, and problem solvers find their home at Trinity Hall.
+Together we can ensure the next generation of great thinkers, leaders, creators, entrepreneurs, and problem solvers find their home at Trinity Hall, whatever their background.